-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the weird sentences and the funny mistakes that could gave been generated during the process.
-If you can read French, the original and correct version can be found here:
+Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
+My apologies for any strange sentences and funny mistakes that may have been generated during the process.
+If you are reading French, click on the French flag below to access the original and correct text:

 July 2013.
 This is my 3rd trip to Sipadan.
-To pronounce "if no donkey"... 😁
+To be pronounced "if no donkey"... 😁

 As for the neighboring islands of Mabul and Kapalai, the dives have nothing to do with the big show offered by Sipadan, but they remain very interesting for the muck-dive and the small fauna.
 What mix photo macro and wide angle with happiness ...

-I already talked a little about this new trip and my impressions under water in the previous posts :
+I already talked a little about this new trip and my impressions underwater in the previous posts :